jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 + [nancy](http://guilleiguaran.github.io/nancy/)
 + [grape](http://www.ruby-grape.org/)

 The odd part of working with minimalistic frameworks is that most common rails app defaults are not added.
-Moreover, the developer should be more experience to code on these types of frameworks vs **RoR** .
+Moreover, the developer should be more experience to code on these types of frameworks vs **RoR** , once code on a minimal framework most developers stay with them, because they are much faster than **RoR** ((ruby frameworks benchmark)[http://www.sitepoint.com/ruby-microframeworks-round/]), also learn how to integrate all the gem ecosystem to its new workshop.

 ## Final thoughts